Experiencing the Magic of Salzburg in Winter

 You don’t really need much more than this to be warm.
 But remember that layering is key.
 When you enter the warmth of a cafe or museum, you’ll want to peel back a few layers to be comfortable.

-I personally wore a woollen jacket similar to this one, a cashmere jumper, a thermal t-shirt, Madewell jeans, and Grenson Nanette Boots on my most recent trip in January.
-I also had a cashmere beanie, hat and gloves, and I was able to walk for hours outside without discomfort (and I’m naturally a very cold person!).
+I wore a woollen jacket, a cashmere jumper, a thermal t-shirt, Madewell jeans, and Grenson Nanette Boots on my most recent trip in January.
+I also had a cashmere beanie, hat and gloves, and I was able to walk for hours outside without discomfort (and I’m naturally someone who feels the cold!).

 Other things you should consider taking are:

-• A baby carrier if travelling with little ones (strollers aren’t really suitable)
+- A baby carrier if travelling with little ones (strollers aren’t suitable)

 Where to Stay in Salzburg in Winter